Exception Filtering

 NullReferenceException→ Final failure

-Total wasted time: 5 attempts × retry delay
+Total wasted time: 4 executions × retry delay

 With exception filtering, you can fail immediately on permanent errors like NullReferenceException, ArgumentException, or validation failures.